ferrucc-io/ferruccio/content/posts/eyes.md

 ![](/eyes/world-dog-eyes.webp)

-The world that we perceive is the same.
-Our eyes are a mechanical tool, and the world is the same regardless of the dimensions we perceive.
+Our eyes are a limited mechanical tool too.
+But the world is the same regardless of the flaws of the tools we use to perceive it.

-This sounds like stoner talk, but has broad implications
+This sounds like stoner talk, but has broad implications.

 What you spend a lot of time thinking about becomes the dimension you use to understand the world.